 *Note: Most products offered by EcoRoots are palm oil free.

-Compact in size, EcoRoots‘ zero waste shampoo tablets promises to clean and soften your hair without stripping away its natural oils.
+Compact in size, EcoRoots‘ zero waste shampoo tablets promise to clean and soften your hair without stripping away its natural oils.

 Handmade of mostly coconut oil and cocoa butter, these bars also contain a variety of other nourishing plant oils (sans palm oil) and Pro-Vitamin Complex for shine and strength.